- 42nd Street

 of London After Midnight) and her missionary father, Rev. James

 (played by the little hero, himself).
-Rev. James' nemesis is the
+Rev. James's nemesis is the

 owner of the trading post, Von Krantz (played by Noah Beery; his brother